OmerDolev/omerdolev.github.io/_posts/2020-12-15-kubernetes-control-plane.md

 That's where ETCD and the API server of K8s come into play.
 ETCD is a RESTful hierarchical distributed key-value datastore that can handle large scales (highly available), supports watching (watching for changes of entries) and secure connections.

 **_Fun Fact_**: ETCD uses the raft census algorithm to create a quorum for leader election.
-The leader is the member through which writes are performed to ensure consistency between member's data.
+The leader is the member through which writes are commited to ensure consistency between member's data.
 I will have a post about raft, as it's a cool algorithm that many tools use.

 The API server is the gateway to the ETCD, all operations and changes to the desired state are going through the API server whose job is not only to perform them but to also, to validate, ensure the standardization